Powered by AppSignal & Oban Pro

 Overview

-The Funx.Predicate module provides a declarative DSL syntax for building complex predicates (boolean algebra) by composing conditions with logical operators.
+The Funx.Predicate module provides a declarative DSL for building complex predicates (boolean algebra) by composing conditions with logical operators.

 Key Features: